postgresml/postgresml/pgml-cms/blog/sentiment-analysis-using-express-js-and-postgresml.md

 Sentiment analysis is a valuable tool for understanding the emotional polarity of text.
 You can determine if the text is positive, negative, or neutral.
 Common use cases include understanding product reviews, survey questions, and social media posts.

 In this application, we'll be applying sentiment analysis to note taking.
 Note taking and journaling can be an excellent practice for work efficiency and self improvement.
 However, if you are like me, it quickly becomes impossible to find and make use of anything I've written down.
 Notes that are useful must be easy to navigate.
 With this motivation, let's create a demo that can record notes throughout the day.
 Each day will have a summary and sentiment score.
-That way, if I'm looking for that time a few weeks ago when we were frustrated with our old MLOps platform — it will be easy to find.&#x20;
+That way, if I'm looking for that time a few weeks ago when we were frustrated with our old MLOps platform — it will be easy to find.

 We will perform all the Machine Learning heavy lifting with the pgml extension function `pgml.transform()`.
 This brings Hugging Face Transformers into our data layer.